-Join in a town hall style meeting about open data formatting and access, with staff from NYC DOT's Technology team.
+Join NYC DOT staff during our third Open Data Forum, a town hall-style meeting to discuss open data formatting and access.
 Bring your questions about DOT's data.

-ATTENDEE NOTE: The DOT BID room is located at the back of 55 Water Street and has a separate entrance.
-You will need to walk across Memorial Plaza to find the entrance.
-55 Water Street Building Security is very strict.
-To pass through security you will need a photo ID, such as a driver���s license or passport, and your belongings, as well as yourself, will be scanned.
+ATTENDEE NOTE: The DOT Bid Room is located at the southeast corner of 55 Water Street and has a separate entrance.
+You will need to walk across Vietnam Veterans Memorial Plaza to access the entrance.
+55 Water Street building security is very strict.
+You will need a government-issued photo ID, such as a driver���s license or passport to gain entry.
+You and your belongings will be scanned as at airports.

 Opening data to the public and developers is an important part of DOT's online initiatives.
 If you have questions about any of these data feeds, or about data that doesn't appear here, please contact DOT via twitter @NYC_DOT or by email at firstname.lastname@example.org.

 Find additional data and APIs for New York City on NYC Open Data, the City's central data store.

 The Vision Zero Crash & Interventions Map is an interactive tool that shows detailed information on traffic injury and fatality crashes in New York City, and highlights how the city is responding every day to make our streets safer.
 The map displays crash types, dates and locations and highlights Vision Zero initiatives such as Arterial Slow Zones, planning workshops and expanded traffic enforcement, major safety projects, as well as other long running safety programs.
 The data used in the map is available in the links below (see the online map for more information about the data creation and sources).